 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 However, other space industry experts are doubtful that NASA can get to the moon so fast.

-"The space community would love to get contracts to go back to the moon and it doesn't really bother anyone that they would get those contracts saying that they could do it in 2024 and not make the deadline," explains Garver.
+"The space community would love to get contracts to go back to the moon, and it doesn't really bother anyone that they would get those contracts saying that they could do it in 2024 and not make the deadline," Garver explains.
 "We haven't made deadlines with these major space programs since Apollo."

 The Apollo moon landing of the 1960s took about eight years to achieve, but NASA basically wasn't doing anything else.
 Political leaders were united behind the moonshot, and the race with the Soviet Union drove the timing, the budget and the willingness to take risk.